deprecated-packages/symplify/packages/monorepo-builder/README.md

             // the line is removed by key, so version is irrelevant, thus * 'phpunit/phpunit' => '*',
         ],
+        ComposerJsonSection::REPOSITORIES => [
+            // this will remove all repositories
+            Option::REMOVE_COMPLETELY,
+        ],
     ]);
 };
 ```